Tuesday, December 14, 2010

 3.BinarySecurityToken

-The signed data contain a core bare name reference (as defined by the XPointer specification [XPointer]) to the element that contains the security token referenced, or a core reference to the external data source containing the security token.
+The signed data contain a core bare name reference (as defined by the XPointer specification [XPointer]) to the

 In this example the BinarySecurityToken contains the Base64Encoded public key that can be used for verification.